Deciding between traditional daycare, Montessori, a nanny or other caregiver for your baby or toddler?

 - Remember to trust your gut when meeting nannies or visiting daycares - your child will sense how you feel and it will inform how they react.

 As an AMI-certified Montessori 0-3 guide and your parenting sidekick, I can help you figure out the best option and learn what to watch for in a potential caregiver or educational establishment.
-Book a free 15-min call with me, share your challenges, and let’s create a plan together.
+Book a free 15-min call with me, share your challenges, and let’s create a custom plan together.